 - Get a promotion to a higher position with more salary

 - Ask for a raise at your current job

-- Invest in your career (it’s worth millions)
+- To invest in your career (it’s worth millions)

-How would you feel when you have no debt payments?
+How would you feel when you are out of debt?
 AND you have six months worth of expenses saved for your emergency fund?

 Do you have an emergency fund?